andreatramacere/jetset/doc/install.rst

 - Linux

-  .. note:: LINUX: currently, pip binaries for linux are not provided
+  .. note:: LINUX: currently, pip binaries for linux are not provided,

+  -) install swig :ref:`swig` and check that you have a C compiler (gcc) then `pip install jetset`

+  if fails, use one of the following methods

   -) Use anaconda